smith478/audio-macro-creator/README.md

 - save model to disk
 ----------------------------------------------------------------
 - Use session states to allow saving without needing to rerun the entire script
+- If macro key phrase is longer than 4 words, just check that the first 4 words match.
+Or throw an error if there are any macros with more than 4 words.
 ----------------------------------------------------------------
 For transcription with macro application:
 - add fuzzywuzzy, st_audiorec, and word2number to docker image